Playing with Natural Talents

 Just as with the online tests, you can discover your own type, but with the added bonus of getting the explanation in the process.
 And you can find the type of others, such as your children, parents, friends or colleagues – or your perfect job.

 Cover illustration by Neil Smith.

-The four chapters of this book are separately published as eBooks under the titles: Nursery Rhymes, Musical Complement, Whistle While You Work and Sentimental Journey (see series list).
+Due to the lay-out of the book, the four chapters are separately published as eBooks under the titles: Nursery Rhymes, Musical Complement, Whistle While You Work and Sentimental Journey (see series list).